caseman/grease/doc/tutorial/tutorial1.rst

 Although renderers typically make an immediate visual change to the window, some, like :class:`renderer.Camera` change the drawing state for subsequent renderers to use.
 A camera renderer is a high-level way to setup the OpenGL state for further rendering.
 Setting the position of the camera translates all of the subsequent drawing.
 In our example, we position the origin point (0, 0) in the center of the window instead of the Pyglet default, which is the lower left corner.
 You can also set a zoom and angle for the camera to scale and rotate respectively.
 The camera's settings may also be changed at run time to easily implement features like panning and zooming.

-The main workhorse renderer in our example is the :class:`renderer.Vector`.
+The main workhorse renderer in our example is the :class:`~grease.renderer.Vector` renderer class.
 This renderer will draw shapes from the shape component in an old-school vector graphics style.
 As you may have guessed the :attr:`line_width` argument controls how fat the vector lines are drawn.
 This renderer draws all of the shapes in the component in a single batch using :const:`GL_LINES`.
 Because of this, all shapes drawn by this renderer must have the same line width.
 Even with this restriction, it is not difficult to use this renderer in cases where multiple line widths are needed.
-You will just need one :class:`Renderable` component and one :class:`renderer.Vector` per desired line width.
+You will just need one :class:`~grease.component.Renderable` component and one :class:`~grease.renderer.Vector` renderer per desired line width.

 We now have all the parts configured for our second goal: to create polygonal shapes, move and draw them.
 Now we just need to create some entities that store data in our components.